How to be a blogger when you’re useless at taking photos

 I’ve never hidden the fact that photos aren’t my faveeee part of blogging.
 It’s always been an area that I’ve struggled with as I don’t have a natural eye for these things.
 However, I’m happy to say that even as a blogger who is useless at taking photos, I’ve definitely improved significantly in the past couple of years.

 Part of this is due to my new found love of the Instagram, but by improving my instagram I’ve also started improving my blog photography.
+I’m not quite at the stage of using a drone similar to the Mavic Air 2 to capture some aerial photographs, but let’s just say, I’m definitely well on my way to achieving it.
 And well, if you also struggle with photos then try some of these:

 Don’t overcomplicate things